pavloskaralis/go-server/README.md

 * Connection is encrypted through Https with self-signed certificate.
 * Signup requires username, password, and email fields.
 * Password is hashed and salted with Bcrypt before storage in mongoDB.
-* Login and Signup initate creation and storage ofaccess and refresh JWTs.
+* Login and Signup initate creation and storage of access and refresh JWTs.
 * JWT tokens are tracked by Redis and set to auto delete when expired.
 * Login and Signup return Auth (tokens) and Profile(uid, username, email).
-* Auto Login validates JWTs and returns Profile using uid in token claims.
+* Profile validates access token and returns Profile using uid in token claims.